swiftly-solution/documentation/src/docs/scripting/events/gameevents/onbombbeginplant.md

 ---

 # OnBombBeginplant
-This event is triggered when bomb_beginplant is triggered
+This event is triggered when bomb_beginplant is triggered.
 ::: tabs
 @tab Lua
 ```lua